joomlatools/joomlatools-server/README.md

 docker compose up
 ```

-Then go to http://localhost and you should see the `Hello World!` greeting.
+Then go to http://localhost:8080 and you should see the `Hello World!` greeting.

-_Note_: Make sure you are not running any other application on port 80, if you are turn them off first.

 ### Using Gitpod IDE